pulkitsingh/Mars-Orbit-Calculations/Original Approach/README.md

-# Mars Orbit Assignment
+# Mars Orbit Assignment Solutions (Original Approach)

 ## Introduction

-This directory contains the solutions to the Mars Orbit module of a data-anlytics class taught by Professor Rajesh Sundaresan and Professor Ramesh Hariharan at the Indian Institute of Science, Bangalore, India.
+This directory contains the solutions to the programming assignment for the Mars Orbit module of a data-anlaytics class taught by Professor Rajesh Sundaresan and Professor Ramesh Hariharan at the Indian Institute of Science, Bangalore, India.

 The assignment specification is attached in Mars Orbit Assignment.pdf